Nocte-/hexahedra/README.md

 - "Infinite" terrain (4 billion blocks in all directions)
 - Lua scripting on the server
 - Runtime selection of OpenGL 2.1 and 3.3 renderers
-- Very flexible DSL for terrain generation, compiles to OpenCL if available
+- Very flexible [DSL for terrain generation](http://github.com/Nocte-/hexanoise), compiles to OpenCL if available
-- Centralized player authentication, server list
+- Centralized player authentication (optional)
+- Server list

 Current status
 --------------